 Importance in the World

 Surprisingly, digital thinking begins not with examinations of technology, but with deep reflection upon the human goals and social contexts within which we are teaching, learning, and conducting research.
-By adopting a human-centered and critical approach toward digital tools and infrastructures, we are better able to determine when digital technologies truly add value to learning experiences, and where analog, pre-digital technologies remain critically important options.
-We may discover that a blend of pencil-and-paper journaling combined with high-definition, smart-phone photography and social-media sharing proves to be just that ideal combination of old and new, intimacy and collaboration to produce a deep and deeply satisfying learning experience.
-Or a face-to-face, hands-on brainstorming session with peers in the classroom can stimulate and contextualize an enthusiastic digital collaboration with student partners a continent or two away.
-Digital technologies will never replace teachers, classrooms or the residential college experience, because it is in the interplay of creative energies, accessible technologies and high-caliber pedagogy where learner interest is engaged, motivation is sparked, and new ideas are born.
+By adopting a human-centered and critical approach toward digital tools and infrastructures, we are better able to determine when digital technologies truly add value to learning experiences and where analog, pre-digital technologies remain critically important options.
+We may discover that a blend of pencil-and-paper journaling combined with high-definition, smart-phone photography and social-media sharing proves to be the ideal combination of old and new and intimacy and collaboration to produce a deep and deeply satisfying learning experience.
+Likewise we may find, a face-to-face, hands-on brainstorming session with peers in the classroom can stimulate and contextualize an enthusiastic digital collaboration with student partners a continent or two away.
+Digital technologies will never replace teachers, classrooms, or the residential college experience because it is in the interplay of creative energies, accessible technologies, and high-caliber pedagogy where learner interest is engaged, motivation is sparked, and new ideas are born.

 Importance to Campus

 Digital thinking is making its way into U of I life in literally dozens of different ways.
 Whole colleges and departments are devoting more faculty and staff time to developing resources and encouraging new ways of thinking.
 The iSchool and University libraries are at the forefront of digital initiatives, with the HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory) group, the Learning to See Systems program, the Hathi Trust Digital Library, resources such as the Scholarly Commons and Media Commons, and many other innovative programs and groups.